 – Trigger positive memories and encourage them to reminisce on life experiences

 It can be difficult finding the time to think of new activities daily, especially if you are a full-time live-in caregiver.
-Here are fifteen stimulating activity suggestions for those living with dementia and Alzheimer’s.
+Here are sixteen stimulating activity suggestions for those living with dementia and Alzheimer’s.

 1. Get out and about